Last updated: 28 May 2020

 At this time there is no specific advice for women with MS who are pregnant or for children with MS. They should follow the general advice above.

-It is important to avoid contact with anyone who may have been living or travelling in an area where COVID-19 has been circulating.
+It is important to avoid contact with anyone who may have been living or traveling in an area where COVID-19 has been circulating.
 Get the latest updates on where there have been reported cases of COVID-19 from the World Health Organization here.

 You can also find out the answers to some commonly asked questions about COVID-19 on the World Health Organization’s website.